tresr-community/chatbot-frontend/README.md

 Access to the Frontend Worker is via Caddy at: [https://localhost:9000](https://localhost:9000) -> [http://localhost:9100](http://localhost:9100)

-The frontend worker embeds the UI Widget worker on he main page behind a button.
+The frontend worker embeds the UI Widget worker on the main page behind a button or offers a fullscreen page at /fullscreen.

 ### Backend